-4. In the Parity field, select the error detection to be used in your serial connection.

-5. Select the number of data-terminating 1-bits in the Stop bits field that will follow the data or any parity bit to mark the end of a transmission (normally a byte or character).
+- 4. In the Parity field, select the error detection to be used in your serial connection. - 5.
+In the Stop bits field, select the number of data-terminating 1-bits that will follow the data or any parity bit to mark the end of a transmission (normally a byte or character).